 - The cost of a new CRM system is a big consideration for many nonprofits.
 Regardless of the system you select, there will be one-time implementation costs as well as ongoing maintenance costs.
 However, each system has a different fee structure.For example, Salesforce offers contract-based licenses, sandbox, and storage fees.
 You typically cannot decrease the number of users mid-contract, but you can increase them.On the other hand, Microsoft offers consumption-based license fees in which you pay only for the licenses you use on a monthly basis.
 There are also ongoing costs associated with Azure, which is required to use Fundraising and Engagement, a Microsoft solution for nonprofits built on Dynamics 365.

 This all might seem like a lot of information to collect and analyze, but keep in mind that the Heller Consulting team is ready to assist.
 We can help you review your requirements, determine which CRM system is right for your organization, develop a business case and roadmap, and implement and support the solution.
-Contact us today to find out more and get started.

 About the Author

 Catherine has served the nonprofit sector for over 20 years, defining and guiding the strategic pathway for technology, digital transformation, marketing, and fundraising at the Canadian Cancer Society and others.
 She is skilled at understanding and addressing the human concerns...
 Read More